LesleyLai/blog/contents/blog/cpp_lambda/en.md

 Such anonymous types are called "*Voldemort's types*" in the world of C++ and the [D programming language](https://dlang.org/) because they cannot be directly named, but codes can still use this type.

 ##  Capture with an initializer
-Now you understand a Lambda is a function object; you may expect Lambdas to store arbitrary values, not just to capture the values from their local scope.
-Fortunately, in C++14, lambdas can introduce new variables in its body by the mean of capturing with an *initializer*[^3].
+Now you understand a lambda is a function object; you may expect lambdas to store arbitrary values, not just to capture the values from their local scope.
+Fortunately, in C++14, lambdas can introduce new variables in its body by the mean of capturing with an *initializer*[^4].

 ```cpp
 [x = 1]{ return x; // 1 }